 Head and shoulders patterns are also known as the F you pattern.
 This is because the head can look like a middle finger and shoulders knuckles.
 It’s basically telling the bulls screw you before it drops.

 The H&S pattern is pretty easy to spot on any time frame.
 Therefore, it’s useful for day traders and swing traders or even long term investors.

 The head and shoulders pattern has 4 components.
 The left shoulder, head, right shoulder and neckline.

 After a long bullish trend, price rises to a peak then falls to form a trough.
 This is the left shoulder.
 Price rises again.
 This time much higher than the first peak.
 Then price falls again.
 This forms the head.

 The right shoulder is another rise in price followed by a decline again.
 The line that connects the two shoulders is the neckline.
 The neckline is a key support level.
 One that is usually broken on this bullish to bearish reversal pattern.
-Take our candlesticks patterns course.

 This chart for ASNA shows two H&S patterns.
-The first one completed and opened with a gap down.
+The first one was completed and opened with a gap down.
 It started to head back up creating another head and shoulders pattern.
 This again broke back down.